AU-Master-Thesis/thesis/sections/1-introduction/mod.typ

 #study.H-1.prefix #sym.dash.em Questions for hypothesis #boxed(color: theme.lavender, fill: theme.lavender.lighten(80%), "H-1", weight: 900):
 #set enum(numbering: req-enum.with(prefix: "RQ-1.", color: theme.teal))
 + Which programming language will be optimal for scientific communication and extensibility?
-+ Is it possible to reproduce the results of the original GBP Planner in the chosen programming language?
++ Is it possible to reproduce the results of the original #acr("GBP") Planner in the chosen programming language?

 // === Study 2
 #study.H-2.prefix #sym.dash.em Questions for hypothesis #boxed(color: theme.lavender, fill: theme.lavender.lighten(80%), "H-2", weight: 900):